robert-yaman/AudioNN/README.md

 Also, I was randomly inspecting some of the data I was using and I realized that my training data was a lot lower quality than I thought.
 I found a few bugs in the data generation algorithms, and (hilariously) some of my audio files were MIDI of steel drums and harpsichords.

 The behavior of my previous models then became clear.
-Basically, it was impossible to learn anything from the data I was providing.
-Since the output data is so sparse, the model was basically finding the optimal weights to make as many predictions come out to 0 as possible.
-This explains why many of the loss curves have a sharp dip in the first couple thousand examples, then level off.
+It was impossible to learn anything from the data I was providing.
+Since the output data is so sparse, the model was finding the optimal weights to make as many predictions come out to 0 as possible.
+This explains why many of the loss curves had a sharp dip in the first couple thousand examples, then leveled off.

 For this batch I cleaned up the data in a number of ways.
 I fixed all of the bugs I found in the generation scripts, I made sure everything was playing in the right instrument, and I tried to address some of the errors I was seeing in the logs of generate_csvs.py.

 ### Parameters

 - Validation ratio: 5%
-- Batch Size: 20
+- Batch Size: 50
 - Learning rate: Adam .0001
 - Filters in first convolutional layer: 24
 - Filters in second convolutional layer: 48